rpiRobotics/ik-geo/README.md

 </div>

+## Tutorials and Getting Started
+For a comprehensive introduction to the subproblem decomposition method, see [How to Build a High-Performance UR5 Inverse Kinematics Solver With IK-Geo](https://alexanderelias.com/ur5-ik/).

+There are also several examples in `/matlab/robot_examples/`, such as for the [ABB IRB 6640](/matlab/robot_examples/IRB_6640.m).

 ## Related Repos

 We also connect our geometric method with polynomial-based method: 1D and 2D search solutions may be converted to a polynomial in the tangent half-angle of one joint.
 Examples are found in the [subproblem-polynomial](https://github.com/rpiRobotics/subproblem-polynomial) repo.